We’re Hiring!

 Experience:

-• Analysing data to discover and identify patterns to address research questions
+• Analysing qualitative and quantitative data to discover and identify patterns to address research questions.

 Skills and Abilities: